donomii/throff-jupyter/README.md

 Stop jupyter, if it's already running.

-Add a symlink to `/go/bin/throff-jupyter` from your path to the gophernotes executable.
+Add a symlink to `/go/bin/throff-jupyter` from your path to the throff-jupyter executable.
 If you followed the instructions above, this will be:

 ```
 sudo ln -s $HOME/go/bin/throff-jupyter /go/bin/throff-jupyter